cmconti/TrayChimes/TrayChimes/res/readme.txt

         1. Changed speaker buttons to use an icon instead of a bitmap so they display correctly when the user has altered the 3-d object color.
         2. Fixed problem where tabbing around the controls would get stuck in the time edit box.
-            TODO: Find a way to let all of the time fields be edited from the keyboard.
         3. Setup image: replaced the default alarm wave file with a generic alarm sound.
         4. Stopped multiple alarm dialogs from appearing which could happen if the computer were left running unattended for several days.